We share quite a lot with other operating systems.

 The main idea is to have components and drivers that would be inside a monolithic kernel exist in user space and follow the Principle of Least Authority (POLA).
 This is where every individual component is:

-- Completely isolated in memory and as separate user processes
+- Completely isolated in memory and as a separate user process

 - The failure of one component does not crash other components

-- Allows foreign and untrusted code to not expose the entire system
+- Foreign and untrusted code does not expose the entire system

 - Bugs and malware cannot spread to other components